Islamic Financial Services Board: Mission

 The mission of the IFSB is to promote the stability and resilience of the Islamic financial services industry.
 The IFSB seeks to achieve its mission through the issuance, and facilitating the implementation, of global and prudential and supervisory standards and other initiatives that foster knowledge sharing and cooperation.

 Membership

 As of June 2020, the 187 members of the IFSB comprise 79 regulatory and supervisory authorities, 9 international inter-governmental organisations, and 99 market players (financial institutions, professional firms, industry associations and stock exchanges) operating in 57 jurisdictions.

 Standards and Guiding Principles, Technical Notes and Guidance Notes

-As in October 2020, the IFSB has issued 32 Standards & Guiding Principles, Technical Notes and Guiding Principles for various sectors of Islamic financial services industry.
+As of October 2020, the IFSB has issued 32 Standards & Guiding Principles, Technical Notes and Guiding Principles for various sectors of Islamic financial services industry.